nckrse/netbox-kubernetes/README.md

 # Road Map/To Do

-* Ingress-Controller
 * Helm Chart

 # About

+* Modify `netbox-pvc.yaml` with your NFS server/path or alternate storage (Ceph, etc.)
+* Modify `netbox-secrets.yaml` with your secrets (must be base64 encoded).
+NAPALM and Email are null and Kubernetes doesn't support null base64 values, so these remain in `netbox-env-configmap.yaml` until changed
+* Modify `netbox-microk8s-ingress.yaml` if you would rather support a host-based configuration instead of catchall

-This is a living document.
+_This is a living document._
-If you spot areas that can be improved or rewritten, contributions are welcome!
+_If you spot areas that can be improved or rewritten, contributions are welcome!_